Quick response of heroic Airmen prevents tragic outcome

 |0

-This work, Quick response of heroic Airmen prevents tragic outcome [Image 2 of 2], by A1C Justin Todd, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Quick response of heroic Airmen prevents tragic outcome, by A1C Justin Todd, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT